-Even though you may understand your rights and assert them in a calm manner, police may try to trick you.
+Even though you may understand your rights against police, and assert them in a calm manner, police may try to trick you.
 The rights of police mean they can legally trick you or lie to you.

 During a police interview you can determine your freedom status at any time and ask whether you are free to go?
 Police officers need evidence to detain you in custody.

 There are some ground rules for dealing with the police in the United Kingdom.
 Always refrain from performing dumb acts and exposing yourself to anything which makes you an easy target.